 If you want to improve your concentration levels, try listening to music without lyrics so that your brain doesn’t have to decipher between the words you’re hearing and the words you’re trying to think of.
 You’ll get the same results by listening to music in a different language that you don’t understand.
 Choosing a sound of your choice such as your favourite album will also heighten your concentration levels by suppressing other distractions around the workspace.

 However, some employees in open plan offices without quiet spaces, cubicles or office dividers may view music as a distraction.
 It could inhibit them and have a negative effect on their work.
-Whether employers need to encourage a headphone policy or incorporate private areas into their space it is important they put practices into place that suits all of their teams’ style of working.
+Whether employers need to encourage a headphone policy or incorporate private areas into their space, it is important to communicate and ask employees what they would prefer, and put practices into place that suits all of their teams’ style of working.

 How do you feel about listening to music in the workplace?
 Does it benefit or hinder your work?
 Let us know and tweet us at @OregaOffices.